sandal-tan/glyph/README.md

 etc. so I wrote a framework to describe what I want simply, and make adding new items to my prompt fairly easy.

 The default design is driven from my use-case at work.
 I copy and paste a lot from the terminal

+The name: I have trouble coming up with names that aren't acronyms from a description.
+So I asked a friend.
+They suggested systems responsible for dealing with fish.
+We stubmled upon "Great Lake Fish Fence" -> "glff" -> "glyph".

 ## Customization